Category: AI in Practice

 I say this from the corner.
 I have no engineering background.
 I cannot write Go.
 I can write a specification.
 And when I drop that specification into a system that can execute it, what comes back is software that runs my bakery.

 Today is Monday, April 20.
 The kitchen in Bettahalsoor, about fifty kilometres north of where I am sitting, produced 180 saffron buns this morning so our delivery van can leave on Wednesday instead of Friday.
 We just moved the weekly cadence from Friday-only to Wednesday and Friday.
 Three hundred and thirteen customers are on the list.
-Leanne, who started as our baker in January, wrote a recipe document that specifies every dough weight, every proving time, every hydration ratio, and which of those numbers grow linearly with batch size and which ones not to.
+Our baker, who started in January, wrote a recipe document that specifies every dough weight, every proving time, every hydration ratio, and which of those numbers grow linearly with batch size and which ones not to.
 She is a baker, not a software engineer.
 She writes specifications.

 Niklas and I have a skill library with twenty skills, a credentials file, a webhook pipeline on Google Cloud Functions, a Razorpay integration that went live six days ago.
 None of this was built by a developer.
 It was built by two operators writing down what they wanted, at the right altitude, until a machine could execute it.